Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Multiple Channel Case

-We now extend the previous offloading optimization strategy to the wideband channel case, where the MUE transmits over a set of $K$ parallel subbands.
+We now extend the previous offloading optimization strategy to the wideband channel case, where the MUE transmits over a set of $K$ parallel sub-bands.
 In this case, we have the extra degree of freedom on how to distribute the transmit power across the parallel channels.
-In the multi-channel case, the average delay associated to the correct reception of $N_{u,v}$ bits at the server side, incorporating packet duration and retransmissions, is
+In the multi-channel case, the average delay associated to the correct reception of $N_{u,v}$ bits at the server side is given by: